Joan Hollobon: Career

 After joining The Globe and Mail in 1956, Hollobon worked as a general assignment reporter.
 One of her early pieces covered remarks made by Jewish labour activist Kalmen Kaplansky at the Ontario Federation's of Labor's Human Rights Conference in December of that year regarding employment discrimination based on religion.
 In 1959, she took over medical reporting for the newspaper.
 The role had previously been held by David Spurgeon.

 Hollobon began reporting on medical issues at a time when medical professionals wanted little to do with journalists.
 She told reporter Paula Arab that "[i]n those days, Canadian scientists and doctors considered it virtually unethical to talk to the press at all."
 In 1962, Hollobon covered the Saskatchewan doctors' strike during which physicians vowed to close their practices if Medicare became law.
 Her series on the events was later reprinted by The Globe and Mail as a booklet titled “Bungle, Truce and Trouble”.
 In the 1970s Hollobon was among the fist to report on transgender people and their experience pursuing sex reassignment surgery, at the time reported as sex-change operations.

 Beyond her writing for The Globe and Mail, Hollobon helped found the Canadian Science Writers' Association in 1971.
 She joined the Toronto branch of the Canadian Women's Press Club in 1968 and served for a time as treasurer.
-Hollobon was also once a contributing editor for the Journal of Addition Research Foundation of Ontario.
+Hollobon was also once a contributing editor for the Journal of Addiction Research Foundation of Ontario.

+Retirement and death

 Hollobon retired from The Globe and Mail in 1985.
+She died in Toronto on April 3, 2024, at the age of 104.